RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ### 2. Loop
 The same process may be repeated in a workflow.

-WHEEL can use for (1), while (2), and foreach (3) There are three types of loop components:
+WHEEL has three loop components for (1), while (2), and foreach (3).

 ![img](./img/component_library_loop.png "loop component")

-Within each component, you can define a nested workflow.
-Runs the subordinate workflow repeatedly until the conditions specified for these components are met.
+Within each component, you can define a nested workflow that iterates through subordinate workflows until the conditions specified for those components are met.

 You can specify conditions for each component in the following ways: